Ives Manufacturing Company: William R. Haberlin

-William R. Haberlin is the man who made all of the tools and dies for the original Ives O-gauge ("O" gauge) clockwork train line in 1901!
-Everything (Except the patterns for the iron locomotives bodies, which were made by Charles A. Hotchkiss, mentioned in Model Craftsman - March 1944, and the clockwork mechanisms themselves, manufactured by an outside company (The Reeves Manufacturing Company in New Haven, Connecticut and later in Milford, Connecticut) that went into this line was tooled up by Mr. Haberlin, and his partner, T.F.
+William R. Haberlin is the man who made all of the tools and dies for the original Ives O-gauge ("O" gauge) clockwork train line in 1901.
+Aside from the patterns for the iron locomotives bodies (made by Charles A. Hotchkiss, mentioned in Model Craftsman - March 1944) and the clockwork mechanisms themselves (manufactured by The Reeves Manufacturing Company in New Haven, Connecticut, later in Milford, Connecticut), everything that went into this line was tooled up by Haberlin and his partner, T.F.
 Hayes (Timothy F. Hayes), in their tool shop, the Hayes & Haberlin Machine Company in Bridgeport, Connecticut.

 The work included the first tools and machinery ever built in the United States for manufacturing tinplate track.
 The first year, as Ives was in a hurry to get track, a set of drop-hammers were made up for the rails and ties.
 The tinplate was first cut up into strips and then placed under the drop-hammer.
-The next year Mr. Haberlin and Mr. Hayes made up regular dies for use in a punch press, which would cut the rails and ties out of sheet tin.
+The next year Haberlin and Hayes made up regular dies for use in a punch press, which would cut the rails and ties out of sheet tin.
 Thirty thousand rails could be made in a day; a working day in 1902 being ten hours.
 Ives did not make a machine for rolling their rails until somewhat later (In 1907-1908, after Haberlin had left the Ives' Manufacturing Company to work for Sir Thomas Edison as a toolmaker/machinist with his brother John E. Haberlin in Edison's laboratory in West Orange, New Jersey).

-A little later, Mr. Haberlin went to work for Ives entirely, selling them his tool shop (Hayes & Haberlin Machine Company), and as a tool maker, designed and made all of their early dies.
-In 1906, Mr. Haberlin left Ives and started making up dies for himself, founding, on April 6, 1907, the American Miniature Railway Company in Bridgeport, Connecticut (which was both Ives' and Haberlin's hometown), until recently one of the least known of the early American tinplate manufacturers.
-They continued in business, making a line similar (because Haberlin was the first to have designed and invented it) to Ives, until 1912.
+Haberlin later went on to work for Ives entirely, using his expertise as a tool maker to design and machine all of their early dies.
+When he decided to work for the company, Ives bought his tool shop, Hayes & Haberlin Machine Company, to assist the transition.
+In 1906, Haberlin left Ives and started making up dies for himself, founding the American Miniature Railway Company in Bridgeport, Connecticut (which was both Ives' and Haberlin's hometown) on April 6, 1907.
+The company would be one of the least known of the early American tinplate manufacturers, only gaining recent notoriety.
+Having designed and built the original line, Haberlin's new company would create and manufacture a similar line to Ives until 1912.